LSeu-Open/AIEnhancedWork/README.md

 #### Text to Image Local Providers

+> [!TIP]
+> **Take control of your data and models** - With **Fooocus, you can generate them locally in a beginner-friendly manner**., see our [Local Image Generation with Fooocus: A Comprehensive Tutorial](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/local-image-generation-with-fooocus.md).

 | Tool             | Description                                                                                                                 | OS     | Models     |
 |:-----------------|-----------------------------------------------------------------------------------------------------------------------------|:-----------:|:-----------:|
 | [ComfyUI](https://github.com/comfyanonymous/ComfyUI) | A powerful and modular graphical user interface (GUI) for Stable Diffusion, provide users with precise control over image generation workflows. | All | All Stable Diffusion Models + Flux.1 |